Epsom and Leatherhead Railway: Transfer to joint status

 The LSWR and the LBSCR agreed that it would be appropriate to make the E&LR a jointly owned and operated line, and the Epsom and Leatherhead Railway (South Western and Brighton) Act 1860 (23 & 24 Vict. c. clviii) of 23 July 1860 transferred the line to them jointly, and by the South Western Railway Act 1863 (26 & 27 Vict. c. xc) of 21 July 1863 a joint LBSCR and LSWR committee was set up to operate it.
 The Wimbledon to Epsom line was transferred from the WDR to the LSWR by the South Western Railway (Additional Powers) Act 1862 (25 & 26 Vict. c. xlii).
 The Dorking aspirations of the W&DR had long since been put aside.

 In fact it was the LBSCR which pressed ahead with a line to the south.
-On 13 July 1863 it obtained an the London, Brighton and South Coast Railway (Dorking to Leatherhead) Act 1863 (26 & 27 Vict. c. cxxxvii) which gave authorisation for a line from Leatherhead to Dorking.
+On 13 July 1863 it obtained the London, Brighton, and South Coast Railway (Dorking to Leatherhead) Act 1863 (26 & 27 Vict. c. cxxxvii) which gave authorisation for a line from Leatherhead to Dorking.
 By this time the company had decided on pursuing a trunk route through to Horsham and into Mid-Sussex.

 As the LBSCR traffic would include a number of through trains whereas the LSWR trains all terminated at Leatherhead, it was agreed between the two companies that each should have a separate, but adjacent, station on the extension line, the LSWR station being a terminus.
 The original 1859 joint station was now recognised as being inconveniently located and unsuitable for conversion as a through station.
-The South Western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 authorised an extension at Leatherhead (from the old joint station to the new dual stations) was opened on 4 March 1867, and the line was doubled between Epsom and Leatherhead on the same day.
+The South-western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 authorised an extension at Leatherhead (from the old joint station to the new dual stations) was opened on 4 March 1867, and the line was doubled between Epsom and Leatherhead on the same day.
 For one week, the Brighton's station was still a terminus, as the line on to Dorking was not opened until 11 March 1867.
 The LSWR station was also a terminus for the time being.